 3. Where can I find E/M specialty score sheets on the Internet?

-1. Is modifier 25 reported on the second encounter if a physician sees a patient in the office in the morning and again in the afternoon for a new or worsened condition?
+1. If a physician sees a patient in the office in the morning for a new condition and again in the afternoon because the condition has worsened, should modifier -25 be appended the afternoon visit?

 2. In rare circumstances, would a physician bill a second E/M service on the same date of service for the same patient?

 If a second E/M service is required on the same date of service, the documentation should clearly provide evidence of the second E/M service occurring, the reason for the additional E/M service, and documentation of the medical necessity of the second E/M service.
-When reporting a second E/M service on the same date, the service will initially deny.
-You can appeal the denial with documentation.
+When reporting a second E/M service on the same date, the service will initially deny as only one E/M is reimbursable per day, per patient, per physician or same group, same specialty You may appeal the denial with documentation.
+Novitas Solutions would not expect to see two E/M services reported on the same date on a routine basis.
 Information on the appeals process is available in the Part B Appeals Reference Guide

-3. How does Novitas Solutions review an E/M billed with modifier -25?
+3. How does Novitas review an E/M billed with modifier -25?

 Modifier -25 is used to report significant and separately identifiable E/M services by the same physician on the same day of the procedure or other service.
 In the review of E/M services billed with the -25 modifier, Novitas Solutions will first identify within the medical records the documentation specific to the procedure or service performed on that date of service.
-We also consider the additional documentation separate from the documentation specific to the procedure or service to determine:
+We also consider the additional documentation for the additional service separate from the documentation specific to the initial procedure or service to determine:

 If there is a significant, separately identifiable E/M service that was rendered and documented, and